-If you do not already have Adobe Photoshop on your university-owned machine and wish to use it for photo editing and optimizing, your department/program may be able to purchase a copy for your university-owned work station through Technical Purchasing.
+If you do not already have Adobe Photoshop on your university-owned machine and wish to use it for photo editing and optimizing, your department/program may be able to get a copy for your university-owned work station through the Help Desk.

 Additionally, if you wish to purchase Photoshop for personal use, Adobe offers a significant educational discount on Photoshop and all of the other softwares in the Adobe Creative Suite through Adobe Creative Cloud.

 Some possible free alternatives to Photoshop for image optimization include: